Minimum 2:1 (or equivalent).

 Months of entry

-The Department of Politics & International Studies (POLIS) has an international reputation for research in the areas of British and comparative politics.
+Politics and International Studies (POLIS) at The Open University has an international reputation for research in the areas of British and comparative politics.

-Within UK politics, supervision is available on the PM and the Core Executive, political leadership, Parliament, political participation, electoral campaigns, the construction of publics and public opinion, urban politics, third sector and NGOS, labour unions, environmental organisations, social movements, the politics of dissent and political protest.
+Within UK politics, supervision is available on the PM and the Core Executive, political leadership, Parliament, political participation, electoral campaigns, the construction of publics and public opinion, third sector and NGO politics, labour unions, environmental organisations, social movements, the politics of dissent and political protest.

 We also supervise policy areas, drawing on the expertise from other departments, such as social policy, public bodies, local governance, third sector organisations, environmental issues, and social and environmental justice.

-In comparative politics we have an interest in British, Italian, Spanish, US, South African, Middle East, Asian and Caribbean politics, but also focus on wider questions of global, regional and national governance.
+In comparative politics we have an interest in British, Italian, Spanish and US politics, but also focus on wider questions of global, regional and national governance.
 These include case studies and comparative research on executive government, executive-legislative relations, electoral systems, political parties, national party links with the European Union, transnational networks and citizen participation as well as on topics such as environmental action, organised protest and the effects of different kinds of borders.

 Course contact details